JerwuQu/wasm4-data-generator/README.md

 It is most useful when you have lots of compressed data that will be uncompressed at runtime since that data would waste memory while being compressed.

-Quick math shows that this method will require about double the amount of bytes to store your data compared to using a data segment, but usually a bit less.
+Quick math shows that this method will require about 50-75% more bytes to store your data compared to using a data segment.

 Released into public domain.